 And here's just this giant see I told you so.

-Under the umbrella of the newly formed We are America alliance, organizers will make similar announcements in the Wave Ork, Chicago, and other cities, including a news conference in Washington that's supposed to happen today, might have already happened.
+Under the umbrella of the newly formed We Are America Alliance, organizers will make similar announcements in the Wevoork, Chicago, and other cities, including a news conference in Washington that's supposed to happen today.

-Today we march, tomorrow we vote for the Democrats.
+Tomorrow we vote for the Democrats.

-We need to reach out to our youths, the first, second, and third generation to make sure they vote.
+We need to reach out to our youths, the first, second, and third generation, to make sure they vote, Spanish radio DJ Orinan Almendaris Coelho, better known as El whatever, said at a news conference.

 Many of those who participated in the street protests can't vote.

-About 60% of all Latinos in the U.S. are ineligible to vote because they are not citizens, or because they are too young.
+About 60% of all Latinos in the U.S. are ineligible to vote because they are not citizens or because they are too young.

-So the Democrats are gonna make sure we can't ask anybody for an ID anywhere, so what's to stop them?
+So the Democrats are going to make sure we can't ask anybody for an ID anywhere.

 Told you this was in a game plan, folks.